-NEW DELHI: Sources said, Banks have started stress tests to evaluate the level of bad loans or non-performing assets (NPAs) originated due to economic slowdown triggered by the COVID-19 outbreak.
+According to the sources, Banks have started stress tests to evaluate the level of bad loans or non-performing assets (NPAs) that originated due to economic slowdown triggered by the COVID-19 outbreak.

 No formal communication from the RBI to banks is required as it is part of the normal process, sources added.

 The exercise requires to crate and report worst situations on the asset quality side and subsequent capital requirements, sources said, adding, it gives an early warning about the financial health to the management and the regulator.

 “Once accounts are red-flagged, it is imperative for banks to also then conclude it either ways in a reasonable period of time to ensure that appropriate actions are initiated,” said Sanjay Doshi of KPMG India partner (Financial Services Advisory).

 He added timely involvement in such accounts will enable banks to protect and ring-fence good business within the account so that it can fetch optimal recovery.